DefangLabs/samples/samples/sailsjs/README.md

 2. (Optional) If you are using [Defang BYOC](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) authenticated with your AWS account
 3. (Optional - for local development) [Docker CLI](https://docs.docker.com/engine/install/)

+## Deploying

+1. Open the terminal and type `defang login`
+2. Type `defang compose up` in the CLI.
+3. Your app will be running within a few minutes.

 ## Development

 For development, we use a local container.
 This can be seen in the compose.yaml document.
-To run the sample locally after cloning the respository, you can run on docker by doing the following:
+To run the sample locally after cloning the respository, you can run on docker by using the following command:

 1. docker compose -f compose.dev.yaml up --build

-## Deploying

-1. Open the terminal and type `defang login`
-2. Type `defang compose up` in the CLI.
-3. Your app will be running within a few minutes.

 ---